 Echo Farm has been restored & furnished with antique and vintage items from the 1890's to the 1950’s providing an idea of how an Australian farming family lived.
 Open the cupboards and you'll find things you never knew about and things you may have forgotten during a Guided Tour or Experience.
 Seven life-size sculptures carved with a chainsaw represent a time line of Australian History.

 Enjoy Nanna's scones, High Tea or bring a picnic

 Complete your visit by enjoying some of Nanna's delicious home made scones, jam & cream with tea or plunger coffee served in vintage crockery on the Cottage Verandah or as takeaway.
 Or book a Campfire Experience or High Tea.
 Book in advance to ensure you don't miss out!

 A small selection of soft drinks, snacks and homemade biscuits as well as local souvenirs are available.
 Bring your own picnic to eat at the picnic tables.
 Please remember to thoroughly wash your hands after being any where near the animals especially before eating or drinking.

 ECHO FARM HISTORY

-After decades of collecting many everyday items that Australian pioneer families would have used, and that others may have discarded long ago, Jenny Butcher set up Echo Farm as a museum over 13 years ago.
-After purchasing the Farm Bruce and Linda added all the friendly farm animals.
+Jenny Butcher set up Echo Farm as a museum about 2007 with everyday items that Australian pioneer families would have used and that others discarded long ago.
+After purchasing the Farm Bruce and Linda added the friendly farm animals.